raj5401/DevSecOps-Netflix-Clone-Reddy/README.md

   - Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
   - Click "OK" to save your DockerHub credentials.

-Now, you have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with your DockerHub credentials in Jenkins.
-You can now proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.
+Now, you have installed the Dependency-Check plugin, You can now proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.

 ```groovy